• Skip to main content

 • China opens first monitoring station in Antarctica

-The OOI system, which first came into operation in 2016, was scheduled to run for at least 25 years.
-Now, scientists will be left in the dark after crucial data on ocean currents and climate will not be recorded.
+The OOI system, which launched in 2016, was originally scheduled to operate for at least 25 years.
+Despite this temporary reprieve, its long-term future remains uncertain.
+If the system is eventually removed, scientists will be left in the dark, unable to record crucial data on ocean currents and climate change.

 Such data includes that on the Atlantic Meridional Overturning Circulation (AMOC) – a system of vital ocean currents known as the ‘global conveyor belt’ that shape global climate.
 Research has shown the AMOC may be at risk of declining by the end of the century, causing effects from plummeting temperatures in Europe to changing vegetation in the Amazon.